-The Mayor of Waverley, Councillor Penny Marriott, showed her support as the Armed Forces Day Flag was raised outside the council offices in celebration of Armed Forces Day (Saturday 27 June).
+The Mayor of Waverley, Councillor John Ward, showed his support for the military community as the Armed Forces Day Flag was raised outside the council offices in Godalming, in celebration of Armed Forces Day which takes place on Saturday 25 June.
+The Mayor was joined by Corporal Sion Hughes, representing the Princess of Wales’s Royal Regiment, councillors and officers of the council.

-Armed Forces Day is an opportunity for people to show their support for the men and women of the Royal Navy, British Army and Royal Air Force, both past and present and for their families.
+Armed Forces Day is an opportunity for people to show their appreciation of the work done by the men and women of the Royal Navy, British Army and Royal Air Force, including those currently serving, service families, cadets, reservists and veterans.
+Each year events are held across the country and the organisers encourage everyone to get involved by flying the flag, joining in on Facebook or Twitter and using the hashtag #SaluteOurForces.